 - Use the keyboard (spacebar or Enter).

 The user clicks or taps the input field to place the cursor in the field (1).
 Clicking the arrow displays the list (2).
 As the user types into the input field, the list is filtered accordingly (3).
 The up and down arrows move the focus within the list (4), while the typed text remains in the input field.
 Selected options are automatically entered into the input field as tokens (5).

 Any character in the input field acts as a filter for the option list.
 The input field only allows users to type text that matches the items in the list.
-If a user tries to enter character combinations that are not in the option list, a visual feedback is provided to indicate that the combination of characters is invalid, while the input field suppresses the characters entered.
+If the user tries to enter character combinations that are not in the option list, visual feedback is provided to indicate that the combination of characters is invalid, while the input field suppresses the characters entered.

 Choose from Option List